ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Fortunately There'sa cure for the error-prone stress concentration that is

-the monthly (or longer!) release day. it's to release every day, or heck, every hour!
+the monthly (or longer!) release day.
+It's to release every day, or heck, every hour!
 It follows logically from one of the Ten Pillars of Tech Culture (see page 138), Frequency Reduces Difficulty, that more frequent releases will force your release manager, and team, to automate the hard parts of deployments.
 With enough iteration, releases can become entirely automated, and with sufficient testing giving you confidence in new changes, you can get to the point of triggering new releases for every code change set, referred to as

  Continuous Deployment.